 The Children's Kiva Building Corporation entered into a \$1,120,000 construction loan agreement with First Southwest Bank beginning July 2018 at a 5.069% interest rate, for the purchase and related building improvements incurred by the Corporation.
 All loans funds were drawn during FY2019.
-The payment terms of the loan provide for an interest only payment period through August 5, 2020.
-Regular principal and interest payments will be begin September 5, 2020.
-The final payment is due October 2045.
-The building is included in construction in progress at a cost and donated value of \$1,426,527.
+The original payment terms of the loan provided for an interest only payment period through August 5, 2020.
+In August 2020 this loan was amended to extend the interest only payment period from August 5, 2020 to June 5, 2021 and the maturity date of the loan from October 5, 2045 to June 5, 2046.
+The building is included in construction in progress at a cost and donated value of \$1,658,076.

-The Children's Kiva Building Corporation also entered into a \$124,124 construction loan agreement with First Southwest Bank Community Fund, beginning July 2018 at a 5.069% interest rate, for the purchase and related building improvements incurred by the Corporation. \$19,931 of the loan funds were drawn during FY2019 with the remaining funds being drawn in FY2020.
+The Children's Kiva Building Corporation also entered into a \$124,124 construction loan agreement with First Southwest Bank Community Fund, beginning July 2018 at a 5.069% interest rate, for the purchase and related building improvements incurred by the Corporation. \$19,931 of the loan funds were drawn during FY2019 with the remaining funds drawn in FY2020.
 The payment terms of the loan provide for an interest only payment period through August 5, 2020.
 Regular principal and interest payments will begin September 2020.
 The final payment is due October 2045.